Lord-Rishabh/Contest-Voting-System/README.md

 ### Prerequisites

-- **MOI Token Wallet:** Users need to have a MOI Token wallet to participate in the voting process.
-Ensure that you have a compatible wallet installed and set up.
+- **IOMI.AI Account:** Users need to have a iomi.ai to participate in the voting process.
+Ensure that you have a wallet set up.

 ### Installation